Darren Aronofsky committed plenty of destruction in his 2017 flop “mother!” And he did the bulk of it without guns a-blazing.

 “I posted a picture on Instagram with me in front of all my guns saying this is not real … if you do have to state that it is kind of crazy…it’s sad but the world we are living in…and America… there doesn’t seem to be that line,” she said.

-The actress added that she’s anti-Trump and gun crime.
+The actress added that she’s anti-Trump.
 The story added some other details.

 “At the last minute we decided to throw a few more gun moments into the film,” she said of the action franchise reboot.